dirkkredler/docker4symfony/README.md

 The containers use the standard ports, please adjust the `docker-compose.yaml` file to your needs.

-The webserver https://localhost, the mailhog http://localhost:8025 and finally you can use your locally installed mysql-client: `mysql --host 127.0.0.1 -u root`
+The webserver https://localhost, the mailhog http://localhost:8025 and finally your your locally installed mysql-client: `mysql --host 127.0.0.1 -u root` should work now.

 ## WIP